 See Stephen J.A.
 Ward, The Invention of Journalism Ethics, First Edition: The Path to Objectivity and Beyond (2006); David T.Z.
 Mindich, Just the Facts: How “Objectivity” Came to Define American Journalism (2000).

-See Clay Shirky, Here Comes Everybody: The Power of Organizing Without Organizations (2008); cf. William W. Fisher III, Theories of Intellectual Property, in New Essays in the Legal and Political Theory of Property 168, 193 (Stephen R. Munzer ed., 2001) (describing semiotic democracy).
+See Clay Shirky, Here Comes Everybody: The Power of Organizing Without Organizations (2008); cf. William Fisher, Theories of Intellectual Property, in New Essays in the Legal and Political Theory of Property 168, 193 (Stephen R. Munzer ed., 2001) (describing semiotic democracy).